 Sourcing rules are defined similar to sourcing rules for products being shipped.
-Except for the difference that Product Class and Item Classification parameters are not available for setting up the sourcing rule, the rest of the sourcing rule configuration is the same as that described in Section 8.2.1.4.3, "Sourcing rules" for products being shipped.
+Except for the difference that Product Class and Item Classification parameters are not available for setting up the sourcing rule, the rest of the sourcing rule configuration is the same as that described in "Sourcing Rules" on page 144 for products being shipped.

-8.3.8.4 Finding the Servicing Location
+Finding the Servicing Location